icefoxen/langdev-garnet/memory.rst

    automatically, we *need* some type-extension method that lets us have every type define a finalizer if need be.

+   Or we need to do what C++ does and have the compiler check at compile time every place a generic is used and generate the appropriate code for it.

+   Or basically select one option of: value type without destructor, reference type without destructor, value type with destructor, reference type with destructor.
+In that case.

 Memory safety
 -------------